stark1tty/awesome-PhD/README.md

 - [10 EASY STEPS](https://pure.mpg.de/pubman/faces/ViewItemOverviewPage.jsp?itemId=item_3344936): A tutorial paper on "10 easy steps to conducting transparent, reproducible meta-analyses for infant researchers."
 - [NEUROIMAGING](https://www.youtube.com/playlist?list=PLpnRVYzBd9lwkkuepLTwkeKFQ9JAizs1s): A free online video-based workshop on how to conduct reproducible neuroimaging.
 - [WORKFLOW](https://www.youtube.com/watch?v=fwZqVvHaA0M): Make your whole workflow more reproducible with this great and free 2-hour workshop.

-#### Surveys
-- [GOOGLE FORMS]
-- [MICROSOFT FORMS](https://forms.office.com/): Get feedback effortlessly with surveys, polls, and quizzes.
-- [PROLIFIC](https://www.prolific.co/): Platform for online surveys commonly used by researchers with over 120,000+ active, vetted and engaged participants.
-It is also a great way to earn a little "beer" money by taking surveys from other research groups.

 ### Fun
 - [DATA HORROR ESCAPE ROOM](https://sites.google.com/vu.nl/datahorror/home): Solve cool puzzles together and learn more about all the horrors data offers.